fortrabbit/help/docs/deployment-methods-uni.md

 The [Professional Stack](app-pro) has [atomic deployments](app-pro#toc-atomic-deployment).
 With the Universal Stack it's different, the contents from Git will be synced into the web space:

 When you push new changes via Git to your App Composer will be executed.
 In addition, user defined scripts (either specified via [deployment file](/deployment-file-v2) or [Composer scripts](https://getcomposer.org/doc/articles/scripts.md)) might also be executed.
 Resulting of the push and the executions, a temporary file set is generated and subsequently synchronized to your App's web storage.
 So, when accessing your App via SSH/SFTP, the web storage can contain files which are not in Git.

 The strategy applied in the synchronization is:

 * Files existing in the temporary file set and existing on the web storage will be overwritten
 * Files existing in the temporary file set but not existing on the web storage will be created
 * Files not existing in the temporary file set but existing on the web storage will not be touched

+Although this may seem odd, it's a live saving feature.
+It makes sure that all user uploads and runtime data created by the application will not be deleted during deployment.
+Ephemeral storage causes more trouble than folders that exist after deployment.

 ### Not all applications work well with Git